mattermost/mattermost-handbook/operations/business-operations/customer-support.md

  ## Ticket workflow

-While working with our customers the Support Team will us the following ticket statuses to manage the ticket, New, Open, Pending, Solved, and Closed.
+The Support Team use the following ticket statuses to manage customer tickets: New, Open, Pending, Solved, and Closed.
 The workflow will be as follows:

 Note: Descriptions of each status can be found [here](https://handbook.mattermost.com/operations/business-operations/analytics/metrics-definitions#support-tickets).